korporationcl/blog/content/posts/memory-management-in-linux.md

 > System main memory stores application and kernel instructions, their working data, and file system caches.
 In many systems, the secondary storage for this data is the primary storage devices (disks), which operate orders of magnitude mode slowly.

-But this doesn't actually give you the answer.. the actual reason is because the `CPU` needs to execute a set of instructions which are copied from a storage device (hard drive) to the main memory aka `RAM` and here the `fetch-decode-execute`cycle shows up.
+the reason is because the `CPU` needs to execute a set of instructions which are copied from a storage device (hard drive) to the main memory aka `RAM` and here the `fetch-decode-execute`cycle shows up.
 If you want to learn more about it watch this [video](https://www.youtube.com/watch?v=jFDMZpkUWCw) and follow-up with this [article](https://www.bbc.co.uk/bitesize/guides/z2342hv/revision/5).
 At this point you know why memory is needed.
 Before introducing the next topic I would like to quote what Linus[4] wrote on his thesis a while ago, in regards of the memory management process:

 >Memory is one of the most fundamental resources in the system, and as such the performance of the memory management layer is critical to the system.
 Making memory management efficient is thus of primary importance: not only do the routines have to be fast, they have to be clever too, sharing physical pages aggressively in order to get the most out of a system.